WdRgrs/Macroquad-Scene-Template/README.md

 # Macroquad Scene Template

-A simple scene & state-management template to quickly spin up a new Macroquad project.
-It scaffolds a directory structure, includes handy build & deploy scripts for itch.io, and supports easy customization via **cargo-generate**.
+A simple scene-management template to quickly spin up a new Macroquad project.
+It scaffolds a directory structure, includes handy build & deploy scripts, and supports easy customization via **cargo-generate**.

 ## Features